boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : A description of the direction assignment method used to assign the Biflow Source and Destination.
 This Information Element MAY be present in a Flow Data Record, or applied to all flows exported from an Exporting Process or Observation Domain using IPFIX Options.
 If this Information Element is not present in a Flow Record or associated with a Biflow via scope, it is assumed that the configuration of the direction assignment method is done out-of-band.
 Note that when using IPFIX Options to apply this Information Element to all flows within an Observation Domain or from an Exporting Process, the Option SHOULD be sent reliably.
 If reliable transport is not available (i.e., when using UDP), this Information Element SHOULD appear in each Flow Record.
 Values are listed in the biflowDirection registry.

 Additional Information:
-: See the assigned biflow direction values at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-biflow-direction].
+: See the biflowDirection registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-biflow-direction].

 ## observationPointType